planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-01-12-learning-about-learning.md

 ## Self-concept

-Learners like to feel like they're in charge
+Learners like to feel like they're in charge.

 ## Need to know

-Learners want to know why they need to learn something
+Learners want to know why they need to learn something.

 You will be more successful learning if you understand why you need to learn something.
 When I taught in college one or more students would always want to know why something was important.
 What they were really saying is why do I need to learn this?
 What's in it for me?
 I don't blame them.
 CSS and JavaScript are getting ridiculously complicated.